Horlarwumhe/boring/README.md

 ### Boring

-A simple [HTTP](https://en.m.wikipedia.org/wiki/Hypertext_Transfer_Protocol) webserver for [WSGI]( https://en.m.wikipedia.org/wiki/Web_Server_Gateway_Interface) compatible web app, support any wsgi web framework , django,flask, bottle and others. it is fairly fast .........
+A simple [HTTP](https://en.m.wikipedia.org/wiki/Hypertext_Transfer_Protocol) webserver for [WSGI]( https://en.m.wikipedia.org/wiki/Web_Server_Gateway_Interface) compatible web app, support any wsgi web framework , django,flask, bottle and others.
+It is fairly fast .........

 ### installation

-boring has no dependency except python standard library, so it can be installed by cloning this repository , then run python setup.py install , or install from `pypi` with `pip install boring`
+boring has no dependency except python standard library, so it can be installed by cloning this repository , then run python setup.py install , or install from `pypi` with `pip install boring`.

 ## Starting the server

 `boring myapp:app` or `python -m boring myapp:app`

-assuming there is myapp.py in the current directory and and a callable object `app` in myapp.py
+Assuming there is myapp.py in the current directory and and a callable object `app` in myapp.py.

-using boring with django
+Using with django

 `boring yourproject.wsgi` or `python -m boring yourproject.wsgi`

 you can serve current directory on http instead of web app, with `boring . ` , the current directory will be served on http

-## command line options
+## Command Line Options
 	usage: boring [-h] [-p PORT] [--reload] [-b BIND] [--use-config] [-v] app

 	positional arguments: